Torch Youth Fund

 Community Mentorship Circles & Intergenerational Fellowship Program

 Our hope is for specifically BIPOC (Black, Indigenous, and People of Color) male elders, community members, and community leaders to be a supportive and guiding presence for BIPOC youth in our community.
 Intergenerational connection and exchange is essential to knowledge of self, sense of self, self esteem, and self confidence and self-worth.
 Our model of learning and knowledge sharing is cyclical and interconnected, as opposed to linear or transactional, calling on the concept of Sankofa (a metaphorical symbol used by the Akan people of Ghana, generally depicted as a bird with its head turned backward taking an egg from its back that expresses the importance of reaching back to knowledge gained in the past and bringing it into the present in order to make positive progress) to ensure that our young people and whole community thrive.
-Every Thursday starting July 27th, the mentors and youth will share space together in Restorative Peace Circles or other fellowship activities.
+The mentors and youth will share space together in Restorative Peace Circles or other fellowship activities.
 Mentors will engage young people in activities to build relationships, have tough conversations, and express thoughts, experiences, feelings, and emotions.
 Mentors will spend some Sundays, and possibly additional days depending on feasibility, taking mentees on excursions that promote joy and also life skills, practical skills, and exploration of passions and possibility.
 Many of the young people of Columbia/Howard County have never left their community or had the opportunity to travel to other states or countries.
 Our mentors and mentees will have the opportunity to participate in a Torch Youth Fund Retreat.
 As part of the retreat, they will learn nature survival skills, coping skills, healing mechanisms to deal with trauma, and basic life skills (i.e. tying a tie, interview practice, etc).
 Mentors and youth will also have time with the intention of joy and relationship building through fishing, boating, exploration of culturally rich neighborhoods, and various culinary experiences.